 Covering Industry Standards

 Each industry has its own requirements, which are defined in industry-specific standards.
-What these standards usually have in common is the demand for tests based on the requirements and the measurement of structural coverage.
+Although each standard is different, they all require requirements‑based testing and structural coverage.

-With Requirements-based testing you can provide the evidence for the correctness of your code.
-The code coverage is used as a measure of the completeness of the test activities.
-This coverage is measured by recording the source code of an application that is covered by the execution of each test case in the test suite.
+Requirements-based testing can provide the evidence for the correctness of your code.
+Code coverage serves as a measure for the completeness of the test activities.
+Coverage is measured by recording which parts of your source code are executed by each test case.

 Industry Standards

-Keeping track of the different standards can be difficult.
+It can be hard to keep track of all the different standards.
 But thanks to our long experience in the field of software development based on these standards, we can offer the right approach for each of them.
-Our solution is tailored for your needs, whether you operate in automotive, aerospace, healthcare, or any other sector.
+Our solution is tailored for your needs.
+We support compliance across industries such as automotive, aerospace, healthcare or any other sector.

 Industrial (IEC 61508:2010)